Mruchus/dance-sync-analysis/README.md

 ### 1. How do we compare the dancers?
 We compare the gradients of their limbs i.e. the angle of their arms, legs, torso etc... <br />

-1. Use Pose Estimation Model to find the postions of a dancer's joints <br />
+1. Use a Pose Estimation Model to find the postions of a dancer's joints <br />

 2. For the limbs we want to compare, find the corresponding joint postions <br />

-3. Compute gradient using (x,y) coordinates of joints <br />
+3. Compute **gradient** using (x,y) coordinates of joints <br />

 [<img src="https://github.com/Mruchus/dance-sync-analysis/blob/6483c792c91f5f57239243693b56d3315a2532a6/gradientEXPLAIN.png" width="600"/>](https://github.com/Mruchus/dance-sync-analysis/blob/6483c792c91f5f57239243693b56d3315a2532a6/gradientEXPLAIN.png) <br />

-4. Find percentage difference between limb of dancer1 and dancer2.
+4. Find percentage difference between the limb's gradient of dancer1 and dancer2.
 Repeat and average for ALL limbs in once frame.
 Repeat for all frames <br />

 ### 2. What happens if we input videos of different lengths?
 There may be a case where the dance **song starts a little bit later** in one video.
 This is not a problem as the program automatically syncs the two dancers so comparisons only happen when they are dancing to the same part of the song! <br />